 In the first test of its kind, NASA is flexing its ability to protect the earth from the thousands of asteroids and comets — known as Near-Earth objects (NEOS) — that could potentially pose a risk to our planet.

 Flying into space with DART is a small satellite companion called LICIACube (short for Light Italian CubeSat for Imaging Asteroids) that will separate before DART’s impact to record the collision for the world to see.

 Using telescopes back on Earth, NASA hopes to be able to measure how much DART changes the asteroid’s course.
 The data will be able to help NASA better prepare for an asteroid that could “pose an impact or hazard to Earth,” if that threat ever becomes a reality.

-The Nexstar Media Wire, Associated Press contributed to this report.
+Nexstar Media Wire and The Associated Press contributed to this report.